Cleveland Property Division Lawyer

 Hiding Assets in a Cleveland Divorce

-Unfortunately, it is not uncommon for some spouses to attempt to conceal assets before or during a divorce or legal separation in an attempt to avoid sharing those assets with their future ex-spouse.
+Unfortunately, it is not uncommon for some spouses to conceal assets before or during a divorce or legal separation to avoid sharing those assets with their future ex-spouse.
 Some common ways to hide assets in a divorce include:

 - Gifting or transferring assets to friends or family members